bashlor/Image-Uploader-Client/README.md

 ## How To Use

-Edit the .env file in the root directory and replace the API_URL with the url of the server.
+Rename and edit the .env.example file in the root directory and replace the API_URL with the url of the server.

 ```
 VITE_API_URL=http://localhost:3000